Shutter Island: "If I sink my teeth into your eye right now do you think you can stop me before I blind you?"

 Ms. Driver was inspired by (in fact, much of that movie was inspired by) a 1970s Swedish exploitation film called They Call Her One-Eye, in which a hooker is tortured and cycloptified by abusive johns, dons an Eyepatch of Power, and goes on a Roaring Rampage of Revenge.

 Kill Bill Vol. 1, where the Bride also plucks out the eye of one of the Crazy 88s during the bloodbath at the House of Blue Leaves, which prompts a black-and-white filter for the next few minutes.
+The uncensored, full-colour, extended version of this scene takes it even further when the Bride throws said eye down another mook's throat.

 And then there's the bit where Budd keeps the Bride from resisting being buried alive by threatening to spray a whole can of Mace into her eyes.
 "Burn 'em right out of your head."
 It includes an extreme close-up shot that shows the can's nozzle very close to her eyeball.